 Trying An Original Blend of Ginja

-Our hotel directed us to the Bar IBN Errik Rex for the “best” Ginja in Obidos.
+Our hotel directed us to the Bar IBN Errik Rex for the “best” Ginja.
 We started our tasting like tourists with chocolate cups.
 The Ginja was very good – less syrupy and sweet than others we tried.

-But we were encouraged to try the Ginja without the chocolate cup.
+But we were encouraged to try the liqueur without the chocolate cup.
 So we did!
 And it did taste a little different without the chocolate.

 We had an interesting discussion with the proprietor that wandered into the history of Portugal.
 As we got ready to leave, David was told he had to sit in the corner booth.
 He was directed to lift a flap of wallpaper that revealed a naked woman underneath.
 It had been there for over 50 years as a curiosity in the town.
 Apparently Rick Steves had sat in the booth and the naked woman was edited out of his travel videos.